-Eligible PMA members with a minimum of ten years full-time service or for those individuals who were hired prior to July 1, 2007 and who have five years of full-time service, are eligible for post-retirement benefits.
+Eligible PMA members with a minimum of ten years of full-time service (or for those hired into a regular full-time PMA appointment prior to July 1, 2007 – 5 years of full-time service), are eligible for post-retirement benefits.

 Your benefits at retirement